Editor’s Note: This blog post was originally published in March 2020 and has been revised to reflect industry updates.

-If you’re building a CCTV camera system, you have two camera options: IP (internet protocol), or analog.
-The former is the preferred choice for anyone interested in modern capabilities, as it is the best for the vast majority of applications.
-In fact, you should only opt for an analog camera if you have an existing digital recording system that requires older technology.
+If you’re building a CCTV camera system, you have two camera options: Internet Protocol (IP) or analog.
+Due to its compatibility with most applications, IP is the preferred choice for modern capabilities.
+It’s advised to choose an analog camera if you have a legacy digital recording system with older technology.

-2. The Two Basic Types of CCTV Systems: NVR and DVR
+2. The Two Basic Types of CCTV Systems: NVR & DVR

 When combined, IP and NVR technology make your CCTV system simple, flexible, and future-proofed.

-When combined, IP and NVR technology make your CCTV system simple, flexible, and future-proofed.
-Together, they provide wireless capabilities, offer superior overall picture quality, and require fewer cables.
-By contrast, analog cameras require not one, but two cables per unit, minimum, are lower resolution, and more difficult to install.
+When combined, IP and NVR technology upgrades your CCTV system to a simple, flexible, and future-proof asset.
+Together, this combination provides wireless capabilities, offers superior overall picture quality, and requires fewer cables.
+Meanwhile, analog cameras require at least two cables per unit, are lower resolution, and can be trickier to install.

 3. Pick Up a Monitor, or Three

-A monitor lets you perform arguably the most important function of a security camera—actually viewing the footage.
-Of course, your selected monitor will mostly be dependent on your camera and recording software.
+A monitor facilitates arguably the most important function of a security camera: viewing captured images and footage.
+Your selected monitor will mostly be dependent on your chosen camera and recording software.